engagor/clj-vw/README.md

 Copyright © 2014 Engagor

-Distributed under the BSD Clause-2 License as distributed in the file [LICENSE.md](LICENSE) at the root of this repository.
+Distributed under the BSD Clause-2 License as distributed in the file [LICENSE](LICENSE) at the root of this repository.